Frequently Asked Questions

 I want to work with you, and I'm currently a student at the University of Maryland.
 How do I do that?

 First, take computational linguistics or machine learning.
 Once you've done that, schedule a meeting, and we'll figure out a project to work on together.
 After we finish the project, we can discuss longer-term arrangments.

 I want to work with you, and I'm not currently a student at Maryland.
 How do I work with you?

 Then you should apply to be a student at Maryland.
 The best way would be to apply to computer science and mention me specifically in your application.
 After you submit an application, please drop me an e-mail (put GRADAPP-20XX in the subject) with your CV letting me know you applied.
 I may not reply, but it's still very useful!

 To help me quickly search for such e-mails (and to show that you've done your homework by reading this FAQ), please put GRADAPP-20XX in the subject line, where XX is the year you hope to enroll.

 See the openings page.

-The University of Colorado, like all top American universities, makes a commitment to fund PhD students so long as they're making adequate progress.
+The University of Maryland, like all top American universities, makes a commitment to fund PhD students so long as they're making adequate progress.
 This includes supporting tuition, a stipend, and health insurance.
-Colorado, unlike the coasts, also tends to be a bit cheaper, which means your stipend goes further.
 This is typically through a combination of research assistant position and teaching assistant positions (my students typically TA once or twice).

 Can I mention you in my statement of purpose?